Sangam004/Azure-Powershell/AddSecondNicToVM.md

 - **Standard_M64ms (64 vCPUs, 1 TB RAM):** Supports **up to 8 NICs**.

 The actual number of NICs supported depends on the **VM size** and the **Azure region** you're deploying in.
 It's always a good idea to check the official [Azure documentation on VM sizes and capabilities](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes) for the most up-to-date information.

-Let me know if you need additional info!